AudreyKj/Five-Forty/README.md

 # Five-Forty - creative website for magazine

-[FIVE FORTY](https://www.syntheticvelvet-fiveforty.com/) is a creative website inspired by the time 5:40 am.
-It is the first issue of online magazine synthetic velvet.
+[FIVE FORTY](https://www.syntheticvelvet-fiveforty.com/) is a creative website with interactive UX.
+It was made for an online magazine project.<br />

-synthetic velvet is a creative project which explores the concept of time.
-Each issue takes the form of a website and is themed around one specific hour.

-Since launching, synthetic velvet has been exhibited internationally in art and design exhibitions (Vorspiel organized by CTM/Transmediale in Berlin, design exhibition [VABF](http://vancouverartbookfair.com/19/about/) in Vancouver)

-Check out the project's second issue: [3:10 PM ](https://www.syntheticvelvet-threeten.com/)

 ## Features